 On 31 October 2021, Keolis Downer, Keolis' Australian subsidiary, began operating and maintaining 406 buses in the Sydney region.

-The contract was awarded by Transport for New South Wales (TfNSW), the Public Transport Authority (PTA) for the state of New South Wales and is set to start on 31 October 2021.
-It is the first time this network will be managed by a private operator.
+The eight-year contract, worth 580 million euros, was awarded on 28 May 2021 by Transport for New South Wales, the public transport authority for the state of New South Wales.
+It is the first time the network is being run by a private operator.

-To improve the passenger experience and boost ridership, Keolis Downer has committed to enhance transport services and facilitate the network’s energy transition by introducing 125 electric buses by 2030.
+To enhance the passenger experience and boost network use, Keolis Downer has pledged to increase efficiency and reliability of the services and contribute to the network's energy transition.